-Taking into consideration the extent and scope of conservation activities the Mission has launched preventive conservation training through workshops.
-In this type of workshops organised in collaboration with MRCs, conservation of manuscripts is done of the institutions and repositories which are within the periphery of the particular MRC.
-During these workshops requests from repositories are also taken into consideration by the Mission in which the service of the MRC is utilized for implementing preventive conservation and reorganization of their collections.
+Taking into consideration the extent and scope of conservation activities taken up for protection of manuscripts, the Mission has also launched preventive conservation training programme for creating a reserve pool of conservators.
+In this workshop MRCs and MCCs have been facilitated in preventive conservation of the Collections of the

+Institutions and repositories in their periphery.
+In the workshop various requests from repositories are also taken into consideration by Mission in which the services of the MRC will be utilized for implementing preventive conservation and reorganization to their collection.